Get methods

 Invoking get methods from other contracts

-Contrary to what might seem intuitive, invoking get methods from other contracts is not possible on-chain, primarily due to the nature of blockchain technology and the need for consensus.
+Contrary to what might seem intuitive, invoking get methods from other contracts is impossible on-chain.
+This limitation stems primarily from the nature of blockchain technology and the need for consensus.

-Firstly, acquiring data from another shardchain may require time.
-Such latency could easily disrupt contract execution flow, as blockchain operations are expected to execute in a deterministic and timely manner.
+First, acquiring data from another ShardChain may introduce significant latency.
+Such delays could disrupt the contract execution flow, as blockchain operations are designed to execute in a deterministic and timely manner.

-Secondly, achieving consensus among validators would be problematic.
-In order for validators to verify the correctness of a transaction, they would also need to invoke the same get method.
+Second, achieving consensus among validators would be problematic.
+Validators would also need to invoke the same get method to verify a transaction's correctness.
 However, if the state of the target contract changes between these multiple invocations, validators could end up with differing versions of the transaction result.

-Lastly, smart contracts in TON are designed to be pure functions: for the same input, they will always produce the same output.
+Lastly, smart contracts in TON are designed to be pure functions: they will always produce the same output for the same input.
 This principle allows for straightforward consensus during message processing.
 Introducing runtime acquisition of arbitrary, dynamically changing data would break this deterministic property.

 Implications for developers

-These limitations imply that one contract cannot directly access the state of another contract via its get methods.
-The inability to incorporate real-time, external data in the deterministic flow of a contract might appear restrictive.
-However, it is these very constraints that ensure the integrity and reliability of blockchain technology.
+These limitations mean that one contract cannot directly access the state of another contract via its get methods.
+While the inability to incorporate real-time, external data into a contract's deterministic flow might seem restrictive, it is precisely these constraints that ensure the integrity and reliability of blockchain technology.

-In the TON Blockchain, smart contracts communicate via messages, instead of directly invoking methods from another contract.
-A message requesting execution of a specific method can be sent to a targeted contract.
-These requests typically start with special operation codes.
+In the TON Blockchain, smart contracts communicate through messages rather than directly invoking methods from one another.
+One can send a message to another contract requesting the execution of a specific method.
+These requests usually begin with special operation codes.

-A contract designed to accept these requests will execute the desired method and send the results back in a separate message.
-While this might seem complex, it actually streamlines communication between contracts, and enhances the blockchain network's scalability and performance.
+A contract designed to handle such requests will execute the specified method and return the results in a separate message.
+While this approach may seem complex, it effectively streamlines communication between contracts, enhancing the scalability and performance of the blockchain network.

-This message-passing mechanism is integral to the TON Blockchain's operation, paving the way for scalable network growth without the need for extensive synchronization between shards.
+This message-passing mechanism is integral to the TON Blockchain's operation, paving the way for scalable network growth without requiring extensive synchronization between shards.

-For effective inter-contract communication, it's essential that your contracts are designed to correctly accept and respond to requests.
-This includes specifying methods that can be invoked on-chain to return responses.
+For effective inter-contract communication, it is crucial to design your contracts so that they can properly accept and respond to requests.
+This involves implementing methods that can be invoked on-chain to return responses.

 Let's consider a simple example: